-Frankly, we are also left with the fact that Kerr’s character does nothing but antagonize Brynner with her incessant lecturing.
+Frankly, we are also left with the fact that Kerr’s character does nothing but escalate an already dangerous situation, calling attention to herself and her companions with random flag-waving.
 Oh great idea, lecture the slightly unhinged guy who eats glass (really) and randomly takes tour groups captive.
 If I were on the bus with her, I would want to smack her silly.
 She is the movie equivalent of that person who misses their plane and then yells at the airport staff, “Do you know who I am?”
 I have been stuck around enough of these people to have a very low tolerance.

-Certainly, there were, to put it mildly, issues with the USSR’s foreign policy and human rights record but the time to debate that is maybe not when one of their officers is holding your passport.
-Especially if that officer is a bit nutty-nuts.
+Certainly, there were, to put it mildly, issues with the USSR’s foreign policy and human rights record and the situation in Hungary was dreadful but the time to debate that is maybe not when one of their officers is holding your passport.
+Especially if that officer is a bit, er, odd.
 I just get a little annoyed when an entire movie plot can be avoided by employing a teensy shred of common sense.

 Finally, Jason Robards is saddled with a character who has just as little personality as Kerr’s.
 That means that two points in the love triangle are taken up with very boring people, leaving Yul Brynner to do all the heavy lifting.
 The script would have been improved immensely if the romance had been removed.
 The spy vs. spy aspect at least had potential to be interesting and it would have been an intriguing battle of wits.
 Then we could have had the heroes on the run and some real excitement.
 I am thinking something like Man Hunt, perhaps.